Bunkai9448/NHL-07_public/SaveData/Readme.md

 - You need the PPSSPP emulator for this.

-PPSSPP system version is 6.60 and adrenaline is 6.61, you need to change PPSSPP version to be the same of your console.
+PPSSPP's console version is 6.60 and adrenaline is 6.61, you need to change PPSSPP version to be the same of your console.
 To do that, go to:
 `\ppsspp_win\memstick\PSP\SYSTEM\ppsspp.ini`
-The file you want to edit should be this:
+The line you want to edit should be this:
 `PSPFirmwareVersion = 661`

 Once you have done the change, reload the game and savedata, do the save again and transfer the new savedata to your console.
 Your save should work in the console now.